gregunz/BobstChallenge/README.md

 ## Details

-For more information about Bobst and the challenge they proposed, check their <a href="BOBST_Tech-Talk.pdf">tech talk slides</a>
+For more detailed information about Bobst and the challenge they proposed, check their <a href="BOBST_Tech-Talk.pdf">tech talk slides</a>